Periodontics

 Periodontal disease, or gum disease, is one of the most wide-spread diseases across the world and is generally considered to be the leading cause of tooth loss.
 It is usually pain-free and can be easily missed particularly in the early stages, meaning that many people will have gum disease without even being aware of it.

-Healthy gums should be pink, firm and should not be tender when you brush or touch them.
-If you are experiencing any symptoms or changes in your teeth or gums that are causing you concern, then make an appointment with our team.
+Healthy gums should be pink and firm.
+They shouldn’t be tender when you brush your teeth.
+If you are experiencing any symptoms or changes in your teeth or gums that are causing you concern, contact us for advice and help.

 There are many different classes of periodontal disease.
 Depending on the extent of the infection, symptoms can vary.
-This being said, the most common symptoms can include:
+However, the most common symptoms include:

 Red, swollen gums